 News NYC marathon: Where to watch, how to track a runner Track someone you know using the TCS New York City Marathon app.
 The NYC Marathon route hits all five boroughs.
 Photo Credit: Anna Sergeeva By Nicole Brown email@example.com Updated November 1, 2018 1:41 PM Print Share fbShare Tweet Email With tens of thousands of runners in the New York City Marathon, it may be a challenge to find one person.
 Luckily there's an app that will help you track people as they run.
 You can search for a runner by name or bib number.
 Sunday's race follows a route that hits all five boroughs — starting in Staten Island, then heading through parts of Brooklyn, Queens, the Bronx and Manhattan, and finishing in Central Park.
 If you want to follow along from home, ABC/7 will be airing the race from 9 a.m. to 2 p.m. and ESPN2 will show it from 9 a.m. to 12:30 p.m.
 Both will also livestream.
 Here’s more information about the race: Schedule The professional athletes will take off first, followed by the everyday runners.
 Check to see which waves your runners are in.
 8:30 a.m.: Professional Wheelchair Division 8:52 a.m.: Achilles Handcycle Category and Select Athletes with Disabilities 8:55 a.m.: Foot Locker Five-Borough Challenge 9:20 a.m.: Professional Women 9:50 a.m.: Wave 1 (including Professional Men) 10:15 a.m.: Wave 2 10:40 a.m.: Wave 3 11 a.m.: Wave 4 Where to watch Here are the recommended viewing locations: Fourth Avenue in Brooklyn (miles 2-4): Take the R train to Bay Ridge Avenue, 77th or 86th streets to see runners coming off the bridge and beginning the Brooklyn portion of the run.
 Williamsburg and Greenpoint in Brooklyn (miles 10-13): Take the L train to Bedford Avenue, the G train to Nassau or Greenpoint avenues, or the J or M trains to Marcy Avenue to see the participants approach the halfway point of the marathon.
 Pulaski Bridge (mile 13.1): Take the 7 train to Hunters Point Avenue or the G train to 21st Street.
 Spectators aren’t allowed on the bridge, but you can see the runners come over as they enter Queens.
 First Avenue in Manhattan (miles 16-20): Walk over from the 59th Street 4, 5, 6 station or the Lexington Avenue N, Q, R station to First Avenue.
 You can also walk over from any 4, 6, 5 station on Lexington Avenue.
 The runners will be on First Avenue between 59th Street and the Willis Avenue Bridge.
 Fifth Avenue in Manhattan (miles 23-24): Take the 4, 5 or 6 train to a stop between 86th and 125th streets and walk over to Fifth Avenue.
 You’ll get to see the runners before they enter the final leg of the race in Central Park.
 Where to find your runner at the end If you plan to meet up with a runner after the race, you’ll be directed to the Family Reunion Area, which will be on Central Park West between 66th and 60th streets.
 Spectators won’t be allowed north of 66th Street.
 There will be meeting locations designated by letters.
 Marathon organizers recommend meeting at the spot with the first letter of the runner’s last name.
 Just make sure you and the runner know which letter you plan to meet at.
 By Nicole Brown firstname.lastname@example.org Share on Facebook Share on Twitter More on this topic NYPD details security plans for NYC Marathon Heavy-weapons teams, K-9 units, bomb squad officers and other specialists will be deployed along the route.
 NYC marathon street closures across all 5 boroughsNew York City street closures abound on Sunday.
-Comments Comments section is temporarily on hold.
-Here’s why.
+Comments We're revamping our Comments section.
+Learn more and share your input.